Mumps is a highly contagious viral illness. It usually occurs in childhood, although older people can get it.

 Fever, mild upper respiratory illness, headache, aching muscles, generally feeling unwell, swollen salivary glands (behind and below the jaw) and pain near the ear, worsening when chewing.
 About one-third of people with mumps have mild or no symptoms but can still infect others.

-You will receive the mumps vaccine as a combination vaccine for measles, mumps and rubella (MMR) or measles, mumps, rubella and varicella (MMR-V).
+The mumps vaccine is offered either as a combination vaccine for measles, mumps, and rubella (MMR) or measles, mumps, rubella, and varicella (MMR-V).

 Both types of vaccines are very effective and have similar side effects.
 Your doctor can advise which vaccine is right for you.